YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

     enable-for-water: false #(87)!
     enable-for-lava: false #(88)!
   including-5s-in-get-tps: true #(89)!
   # NOTICE: You must know what you're filling in and how it works!
-It will handle all itemStacks!
+It handles all item stacks!
   hidden-item-components: [] #(90)!
   connection-message: #(91)!
     join: